midlan/docker-duckdns-minimalistic/README.md

 ## Brief

 The goal of this repository is to create minimalistic docker image for updating DNS records of [duckdns.org][duckdns].
-The `Dockerfile` is based on alpine without any other dependencies, so the result image should be about the same size as the alpine image.
+The `Dockerfile` is based on busybox without any other dependencies, so the result image should be about the same size as the busybox image (much smaller than e.g. alpine).

 ## Usage